Have a frog fanatic in your life? These children's books about frogs are not only educational, but contain beautiful illustrations.

 If you kids are interested in learning about the habitat where poison dart frogs are found then they will love this book.
 Kate Messner, Over and Under the Rainforest's author, beautifully writes about a child's walk through the rainforest.

 Now, this book is not only about poison dart frogs, in fact they are only mentioned briefly, but you get a feel for their habitat.
-It is relatively easy, to observe bull frogs at pods, but tropical frogs are a different story.
+It is relatively easy, to observe bull frogs at local ponds, but tropical frogs are a different story.

 There are resources for further learning at the back of the book along with a glossary.
 This book does not disappoint.